tweedegolf/storage-abstraction/README.md

 ```

-### Default options
+### <a name='default-options'></a>Default options

 Every adapter can define its own default options; these will be overruled or extended by the options provided in the configuration object or URL.

-All adapters have a default parameter `slug`; this parameter determines whether or not bucket names should be slugified automatically.
+All adapters have a default parameter `slug`; this parameter determines whether or not bucket names and paths to files in the bucket should be slugified automatically.
 All adapters but the local storage adapter have set this by default to true.

-The Amazon S3 adapter has for instance a default option `apiVersion` which is set to "2006-03-01" and the local disk adapter has a default option `mode` that is set to `0o777`.
+Other examples of default options are for instance: Amazon S3 adapter has a default option `apiVersion` which is set to "2006-03-01" and the local disk adapter has a default option `mode` that is set to `0o777`.

-## Adapters
+## <a name='adapters'></a>Adapters

+The adapters are the key part of this library; where the `Storage` is merely a shim, adapters perform the actual actions on the storage by translating calls to the generic API methods to storage specific calls.

+Below follows a description of the available adapters; what the configuration objects and urls look like and what the default options are.
+Also per adapter the peer dependencies are listed as a handy copy-pasteble npm command.
+The peer dependencies are usually wrapper libraries such as aws-sdk but can also be specific modules with a specific functionality such as rimraf for local storage.

+If you want to use one or more of the adapters in your project make sure you install the required peer dependencies.
+By installing only the dependencies that you will actually use your project codebase will stay as slim and maintainable as possible.

-Below follows a description of the configuration objects and urls of the available adapters.
-You can add more adapters yourself, see [below](#adding-more-adapters)
+You can also add more adapters yourself very easily, see [below](#adding-more-adapters)

-### Local storage
+### <a name='local-storage'></a>Local storage

 > peer dependencies: <br/> > `npm i glob rimraf`